-The starting air consumption stated in technical data is for a successful start.
+The starting air consumption stated in Engine Online Configurator (available through Wärtsilä website) is for a successful start.
 During start the main starting valve is kept open until the engine starts, or until the max. time for the starting attempt has elapsed.
-A failed start can consume two times the air volume stated in technical data.
+A failed start can take twice the air consumption of a successful start.
 If the ship has a class notation for unattended machinery spaces, then the starts are to be demonstrated.